stollander33/docs/docs/developers/developer_guide.md

 ### REST classes

-RAPyDO is Object Oriented (based to the `Flask-Restful` and `flask-apispec` libraries): each endpoint is mapped to a class and automatically configured.
+RAPyDO is Object Oriented (based to the `Flask-Restful` and `flask-apispec` packages): each endpoint is mapped to a class and automatically configured.
 You can simply create a new python file in projects/YOUR_PROJECT/backend/endpoinits to define your class-endpoint and it will be automatically added to the project.
 You can add new endpoints by using the templating command: `rapydo add endpoint endpoint-name`

 A REST class extends `EndpointResource` from `restapi.rest.definition`, defines methods one or more methods `get`, `post`, `put`, `patch` or `deleted` decorated by the `@decorators.endpoint` decorator used to describe path, description  and responses.
 This decorator is mostly based on apispec.
 Input and output can be specified respectively by the `@decorators.use_kwargs`(mostly based on webargs) and `@decorators.marshal_with` (mostly based on Marshmallow) decorators.